tenzir/tenzir/rfc/001-composable-pipelines.md

            to -'
 ```

-The only difference being `-` here.

-The VAST node basically becomes a **pipeline manager** with persistent state.
-We
+What would the role of the node be then?
+Basically a **pipeline manager** with
-can keep everything as is, e.g., start a node:
+persistent state.
+A lot of things wouldn't change, e.g., starting a node:

 ```bash
 vast -e 1.2.3.4 start
 ```

-There are of course a bunch of convenience things we can do, like assuming `from
+There are of course convenience defaults we can use, like assuming `from -` and
--` and `to -` being the default.
+`to -` being the default.
 This would make the above look like this:

 ```bash
 vast exec 'where EXPRESSION |